vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.md

   portal:
     ingress:
       hostname: labs
-      domain: training.educates.dev
-      secret: training.educates.dev-tls
 ```

-This will result in the hostname being ``labs.training.educates.dev``, rather than the default generated name for this example of ``lab-markdown-sample-ui.training.educates.dev``.
+This will result in the hostname being ``labs.training.educates.dev``, rather than the default generated name such as ``lab-markdown-sample-ui.training.educates.dev``.

 Setting extra environment variables
 -----------------------------------